 You’ll be working with a superstar staff member and this should be the minimum expectation!

 If you approach it with low expectations, you won’t give enough time and effort into ensuring you hire the right person.

 I’ve emphasised in previous blogs how important it is to take time in interviewing applicants and finding the best person for the role.

-This way, you’ll invest time and energy training and developing staff who are dedicated to their work and produce results.
+This way, you’ll be investing time and energy in training and developing staff who are dedicated to their work and produce results.